-As of December 31, 2006, we had outstanding letters of credit totaling approximately \$2.213 billion issued in connection with routine business requirements.
+As of December 31, 2007, we had outstanding letters of credit totaling approximately \$2.177 billion issued in connection with routine business requirements.

-We maintain two credit agreements with a consortium of banks that provide revolving credit facilities of \$1.0 billion each, with one expiring April 19, 2007 and the other April 21, 2010.
+We maintain three credit agreements with a consortium of banks, two of which provide revolving credit facilities of \$1.0 billion each, with one expiring April 17, 2008 and the other April 19, 2012, and the third providing a revolving credit facility of \$7.0 billion and expiring on October 17, 2008.
 Interest on any amounts we borrow under these facilities would be charged at 90-day LIBOR plus 15 basis points.
-At December 31, 2006, there were no outstanding borrowings under these facilities.
+At December 31, 2007, there were no outstanding borrowings under these facilities.